 I often get asked what the best leather conditioner for your car is.
-My answer might not be what you’d expect.
-The best leather conditioner for your car isn’t actually a “conditioner” at all!
+My answer might not be what you’d expect because it isn’t actually a “conditioner” at all!

 It isn’t leather.